 *The Baccalaureate Nursing Program consists of two tracks:

-- A generic program providing all general education and professional coursework to enable a student to earn a baccalaureate degree in Nursing and qualify to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
+- The Generic Baccalaureate program in Nursing is designed to prepare competent nursing professionals through the provision of all general education or pathways and professional coursework.
+Students are enabled to earn a baccalaureate degree in Nursing and qualify to take as well as successfully pass the National Council Licensure Examination for Registered Nurses (NCLEX-RN).

 The Program will prepare a generalist professional nurse to deliver professional nursing care in a variety of settings, with a focus on primary level intervention (prevention of illness/disease and maintenance of health).